MSBradshaw/1000GenomesDownload/README.md

 **Warning**: all the bam and bai files for the ~3000 files totals ~30TB of data.
 Storing this much data may be expensive.
 I recommend not keeping it longer than necessary.

-Two things are required to do this
+A few things are required to do this
 1. 1000_genome_s3_ids.txt - a list of the 1000 Genomes ids to be downloaded
 2. make_download_scripts.py - script that produces one aptly named script with the commands to download the bam and bai for a given sample
 3. get_1000_genomes.snake - a snakemake pipeline for governing the downloading process, uses the previous 2 files